Letting Wine Breathe [Why? When? How Long For?]

 I also explain how long we should let certain wines breathe for and which wines don’t care for it at all!

-What Does Letting Wine Breathe Do And Is It Necessary?
+What Does Letting Wine Breathe Mean?

 Oxidation is the chemical reaction between certain molecules present in wine and the oxygen from the air.
 This is the same process that you witness when you cut an apple and it turns brown, or when iron begins to rust.